-It is advisable to check every part of your feet, this also includes the ankles and between your toes.
-If you find this difficult then use a mirror or magnifying glass or ask someone to help you who will see your feet on a daily basis.
+It is advisable to check every part of your feet.
+This also includes the ankles and in between your toes.
+If you find this difficult then use a mirror or magnifying glass.
+Alternatively, ask someone to help you who will see your feet on a daily basis.

-It is especially important as a diabetic to wear socks, shoes or slippers on your feet whenever you are walking somewhere.
-The reason being is that you could step on something sharp even around the house and not notice it as you may have signs of diabetic neuropathy.
-It is important that your footwear is comfortable and you have plenty of wiggle room for your toes, and change your socks/hosiery daily or more often if they get sweaty throughout the day.
+It is especially important as a person with diabetes to wear socks, shoes or slippers on your feet whenever you are walking somewhere.
+The reason being is that you could step on something sharp.
+This even applies around the house.
+You may not notice it as you may have signs of diabetic neuropathy (loss of sensation).
+It is important that your footwear is comfortable and you have plenty of wiggle room for your toes.
+Change your socks/hosiery daily, or more often if they get sweaty throughout the day.